akkadotnet/akka.net/docs/community/whats-new/akkadotnet-v1.5-upgrade-advisories.md

 #### Migrating to New Sharding Storage From Akka.Persistence

 > [!NOTE]
 > This section applies only to users who were using `akka.cluster.sharding.state-store-mode = persistence`.
-If you were using `akka.cluster.sharding.state-store-mode`
+If you were using `akka.cluster.sharding.state-store-mode = ddata` before then there is no of legacy data in your case.

 Switching over to using `remember-entities-store = eventsourced` will cause an initial migration of data from the `ShardCoordinator`'s journal into separate event journals going forward.